donalday/epiNet/README.md

 # epiDeep

 epiDeep is a convolutional neural network (CNN)-based regression model to predict CG methylation from epigenetic modifications including histone modifications.
-This package includes scripts to process raw input and output datasets, and automate the training and prediction steps.
-It is strict forward and bioinformatics-friendly.
+This tool includes scripts to process raw input and output datasets, and automate the training and prediction steps.
+It is strict forward and compatible with standard bioinformatics files.

 ## Main features of epiDeep